 - Pharmacological treatments

 - Psychological treatments

 Clinicians in general practice also need to be aware that some issues may require a specialist approach.
-Some patients may benefit from discussing their mental health with a consultant psychiatrist who has specialist expertise and clinical experience in managing particular complex groups of patients.
-They may assist the GP in formulating a comprehensive care plan addressing the physical, psychological and social needs of the woman, her infant and her family.
+Some patients may benefit from discussing their mental health with a consultant psychiatrist who has specialist expertise and clinical experience in managing particularly complex groups of patients.
+They may assist the GP in formulating a comprehensive care plan, addressing the physical, psychological and social needs of the woman, her infant and her family.